photex/ziege/README.md

 ```sh
 zig +set-version=0.12.0 build run
 ```

+It is also possible to set the version or override `.zigversion` with the environment variable `ZIG_VERSION`.
+And zeige will set that env var with running zig or zls so that any call to zig as a child process that relies on finding zig in PATH will end up using the correct version (which appears to happen for 'zig build' dependencies specified as paths in build.zig.zon).

 In all cases, if the resolved version isn't found then it will be downloaded first.